kirankrishna3github/easy_abap/README.md

 ## Easy Abap

+Library that simplifies programming with abap.
 This project collects utility and helper functions for everyday use in abap.

 Requirement: ABAP Version 702 or higher